Pradeep7895/BridgeLabz-Training/README.md

 - Practice accessing and modifying array elements

 ---
+## 📅 Day 8 — Array Problem Solving & Methods in C#

+> **Date:** 24/12/2025
+> **Topic:** Array Logic Building & Introduction to Methods

+---

+### 🧩 What I Learned

+- 🧠 **Array Problem Solving:**
+  Solved multiple array-based problems that helped strengthen logical thinking, problem-solving skills, and understanding of array manipulation.

+- 🧩 **Array Assignments (Level 1 & Level 2):**
+  Successfully completed Level 1 and Level 2 array assignments, which involved working with indexing, traversal, conditions, and basic algorithms.

+- 🛠️ **Introduction to Methods in C#:**
+  Learned the basics of methods in C#, including method declaration, calling methods, passing parameters, and returning values.

+---

+### 📝 Task for the Day

+- Solve various array problems to improve logic-building skills
+- Complete all Level 1 and Level 2 array assignments
+- Write basic programs using methods in C#

+---

 ✨ *This repository serves as a daily learning journal for the training program.*